Gr8Gatsby/life-game/specification.md

 - Layout adapts to iPhone/iPad/Mac, keeping the header + controls at fixed heights while the grid flexes.
 - Live cells render as sharp, square tiles (no rounded corners) with a configurable fill color sourced from Settings.
 - The grid supports direct editing: clicking or tapping a dead square toggles it alive, and selecting a live square toggles it dead; pointer hover highlights the target square with a border using the configured life color.
+- Rendering, hover outlines, and hit-testing must share the same coordinate transform so visual cells always sit exactly inside grid lines—no offsets between the drawn square, grid highlight, and the cell that toggles.

 ## Auto-zoom
 As life iterates through generations, it is important to see where all of the life is, so the application should auto-zoom the grid each generation to ensure that the life is visible.
 We should make auto-zoom smooth by adding a buffer zone around the visible grid area.
 So keeping 20% of the visible rows and columns on the outside of the grid as the buffer.
 If there are 10x10 grid this then the first two rows, first two columns of squares and the last two rows and last two columns of squares are the buffer zone for zooming.
 * auto-zoom out - as life grows we want to auto-zoom out
 * auto-zoom in - if life is shrinking we want to auto-zoom in
+- While the simulation is playing with auto-zoom enabled, automatically zoom out when live cells would extend beyond the buffered view so the entire population remains visible; zoom back in when the bounding box shrinks.

 ## Auto-stop
 When the generations come to an end the life simulator should stop "playing" the simulation as the simulation is complete.